 Alireza Mashayekhi – Shur, Op.15

-highly conceptual electronic music, connecting Persian musical traditions and noise, realized in the Netherlands at the University of Utrecht (1966, Sub Rosa)
+Highly conceptual electronic music combining Persian musical traditions and noise, produced in the Netherlands at the Utrecht University.
+(1966, Sub Rosa)

 Gerald Strang – Composition 3

-revolutionary sound solutions, made entirely with a computer, and presented at the ICA exhibition Cybernetic Serendipity in 1968 (1966, ICA)
+Revolutionary sound solutions, created entirely on a computer and presented at the ICA exhibition Cybernetic Serendipity in 1968.
+(1966, ICA)

 Enore Zaffiri – Pr/5.a